Ishinoshita/Leela-Zero-Training-Data-Viewer/README.md

 ## Methodology

-Empirically, I have found that LZ training data files consist in a series of training sample corresponding to successive positions in a series of self-play games.
+Empirically, I have found that LZ training data files consist in a series of training samples corresponding to successive positions in a series of self-play games.
 Currently, each training data chunk wraps 32 such games.

 By taking advantage of this property (successiveness of positions) and comparing the input planes of a given position with the input planes of the next position, it is possible to deduce the move that was actually picked by temperature (T=1) in that given position.
 And to check what were the policy value (p_picked) and the rank in the search (picked_rank) for that move.
 In turn, this allows to reconstruct the whole game and to generate a sfg file with comments on the search policy distribution.